Cristhan11/Parental_Wifi/docs/PORTAL_CORE_IMPLEMENTATION.md

 **What it does:**
 - Handles captive portal redirects using NoDogSplash
-- Configures NoDogSplash to redirect device to portal page
+- Manages device authentication state using `ndsctl` commands
 - Ensures device sees portal instead of requested websites

 **Think of it as:** The detour sign that redirects traffic to the portal.

 **Key Methods:**
-- `redirectDeviceToPortal($device)` - Redirects device to portal
+- `redirectDeviceToPortal($device)` - Redirects device to portal by deauthenticating it
-- `allowDeviceThrough($device)` - Removes redirect, allows internet access
+- `allowDeviceThrough($device)` - Allows device through by authenticating it
-- `isDeviceRedirected($device)` - Checks if device is redirected
+- `isDeviceRedirected($device)` - Checks if device is redirected (Preauthenticated state)

-**Current Status:** Stub implementation (logs operations, doesn't actually configure redirects yet)
-- Will be fully implemented in TODO #15 (NoDogSplash Integration)
+**Current Status:** ✅ **Fully Implemented**
+- Uses `ndsctl deauth` to put devices in Preauthenticated state (redirected)
+- Uses `ndsctl auth` to put devices in Authenticated state (allowed through)
+- Queries `ndsctl clients` to check device state
+- Integrates with ScriptExecutor for secure script execution
+- See `docs/NODOGSPLASH_SETUP.md` for complete setup details

 ### 4. TimeGrantingService (Updated)
 **File:** `app/Services/TimeGrantingService.php`